EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 ---

-## Jobs panel
+## Open OnDemand home page

-The Jobs panel on the Open OnDemand home page has a **selection** of the apps available to you.
+The Open OnDemand home page has a **selection** of the apps available to you.

 Click on an app button to access that app.